Philippine American Chamber

 The Philippine American Chamber of Commerce of

-Oregon (PACCO) will award at least 5 scholarships up to
+Oregon (PACCO) awards scholarships of up to

 $1500 each.Applicants need to be